Iankulani/lazy-panda-v8.0.0/README.md

 Its architecture ensures that it can run on standard machines without heavy infrastructure requirements.

-This makes it suitable for:
+## This makes it suitable for

-Personal laptops
+* Personal laptops

-Training lab systems
+* Training lab systems

-Enterprise workstations
+* Enterprise workstations

-Controlled environments
+* Controlled environments

-Structured Command Flow
+* Structured Command Flow

-The workflow of lazy-panda-v8.0.0 follows a clean structure:
+## The workflow of lazy-panda-v8.0.0 follows a clean structure.

-User sends command via messaging platform
+* User sends command via messaging platform

-AI interprets the command
+* AI interprets the command

-System validates the input
+* System validates the input

-IP analysis is executed
+* IP analysis is executed

-Results are processed
+* Results are processed

-Structured report is generated
+* Structured report is generated

-Output is returned in chat
+* Output is returned in chat

-This seamless pipeline ensures clarity and speed.
+* This seamless pipeline ensures clarity and speed.

-Secure Communication Integration
+* Secure Communication Integration

 By supporting Telegram, Discord, Slack, iMessage, and Google Chat, lazy-panda-v8.0.0 integrates into professional environments without disrupting workflow.